maelstrom-software/maelstrom/README.md

 * It's fast.
 In most cases, Maelstrom is faster than `cargo test`, even without using clustering.
 * It's clean.
-Maelstrom has a from-scratch, rootless container implementation (not relying on docker or RunC), optimized to be low-overhead and start quickly.
+Maelstrom has a from-scratch, rootless container implementation (not relying on Docker or RunC), optimized to be low-overhead and start quickly.
 * It's Rusty.
 The whole project is written in Rust.